SPCoast/EagleTemplate-migrate/README.md

 ## License: CERN Open Hardware Licence v1.2
 ## License: Creative Commons Attribution-NonCommercial-ShareAlike

-Replace this line and following with the contents of the doc.md file
+Delete one of the two license lines above and replace this line and following with the contents of the doc.md file

 ### How to use this template: